-How to Care for your Down Sleeping Bag or Quilt
+How to Care for your Down Sleeping Bag, Quilt, and Jacket

 Down sleeping bags and quilts do not need to be washed very often.
 Wash once after a long season or only as needed.